wpquads/quick-adsense-reloaded/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.2 =
-1.7.1 New: Implementation of video ads by the SSP vi - video intelligence.
+1.7.2 New: This update is highly recommended.
+It fixes serious issues which led to missing content elements.